IssaHanou/issahanou.github.io/_pages/accordion.md

 Since 2011, I have also played many times in the solo track of the NOVAM concours, and have been awarded several prizes.
 In 2013, I also competed at the Prinses Christina Concours.
 Over the years, I have attended master classes from Gertie Bruin and Stanislav Jusufovic.

-In 2015, I joined the <a href="https://www.haarlemsaccordeonorkest.nl">Haarlem Accordion Orchestra</a> in which I have since played with a lot of enthousiasm.
+In 2015, I joined the <a href="https://www.haarlemsaccordeonorkest.nl">Haarlem Accordion Orchestra</a> in which I have since played with a lot of enthusiasm.
 From 2019-2023, I also played in the <a href="https://www.nsao.nl">Dutch Symphonic Accordion Orchestra</a>.

 From 2020-2023, I had lessons from An Raskin at the Royal Conservatory in The Hague while studying Classical Accordion in the Practicum Musicae program.
 During this time, I also played in a duo with a mezzosoprano and another duo with accordion player <a href="https://www.kaatvanhaverbeke.be">Kaat Vanhaverbeke</a>.

+As of 2023, I play the first chair in the Haarlem Accordion Orchestra and do solo projects every now and then.

 <h3>Recordings</h3>